Game-Protocol/gamestarter-contracts/README.md

 ## Questions

 1. Virtual balance?
+2. Just one converter?
-2. Connector vs converter?
+3. Connector vs converter?
-3. On buy token is issued?
+4. On buy, smart token is minted?